mavilein/mavilein.github.com/_posts/2015-09-01-comparing-error-handling-scalas-try-with-scalazs-either-disjunction.md

 But the question is: Can we have a type that is both good at clearly communicating expected errors and also at dealing with unexpected ones.
 I think there actually is and in one of my upcoming posts i would like to show you how to implement your own `Try` type, which combines the best of both worlds.

 **I would love to hear your feedback.
 If you like, follow me on Twitter.**

+PS: You can find the source code [here](https://github.com/mavilein/blog-try-vs-either).